FearlessNewbie/ask-jgi-handbook/pages/Ask-JGI_queries/Ask-JGIqueries.md

 ## 4. Assign yourself on the tracker

-Once it has been agreed who will pick up the query, that team member is responsible for assigning the task to themselves on the [tracker](tracker), and recording information on the and faculty of the querier, and allocating relevant tags.
+Once it has been agreed who will pick up the query, that team member is responsible for assigning the task to themselves on the [tracker](tracker), and recording information on the department and faculty of the querier, and allocating relevant tags.
 Instructions on how to fill out tickets on the Ask-JGI tracker can be found [here](tracker).

 ## 5. Respond to the query